mikeizbicki/ucr-cs100/assignments/lab/lab1-git/using-git.md

 $ touch README
 ```

-The `touch` command is a standard unix command.
+The `touch` command is a standard Unix command.
 If the input file does not already exist, `touch` creates an empty file with that name.
 If the file does already exist, it updates the file's timestamp to the current time.
 The `ls -l` command displays the full information about each file in the current directory.
 Run the following commands:

 ```
 $ ls -l